NietoDeveloper/SQL1/README.md

-This IS a System Built with SQL and
+This IS a System Built with SQL